- Masks must be worn at all times inside the DVT/Planetarium and school until further notice.

 The Digital Video Theater (DVT) & Planetarium is an outstanding educational resource to P-H-M schools and the greater St. Joseph County community, supporting learning across the curriculum and at all grade levels.

 Additionally, the facility hosts nearly 50 informative and entertaining public shows each year, with topics ranging from Astronomy to Rock & Roll.
 These shows are offered at a nominal cost and are also open to members of the general public.
-Please check back in August for the list of 2019-20 show schedule.

 The DVT/Planetarium also includes an air and space museum that contains artifacts donated by astronauts and some which are on loan from the Johnson Space Center and the Smithsonian.
 Some artifacts have actually traveled to space and been on or come from the Moon!
 So plan on arriving for your show a bit early to take time to look around.